 - Hip Dysplasia: According to the OFA, its occurrence in border collies is approximately 11%.
 Any scores of Excellent, Good and Fair are passing scores.

 DNA Testing: DNA tests for border collies are for recessive genetic disorders.
-Therefore dogs that are "Carriers" for these genetically inherited disease will not produce the disease themselves, but could produce it in offspring if bred to another carrier.
+Therefore dogs that are "Carriers" for these genetically inherited diseases will not produce the diseases themselves, but could produce it in offspring if bred to another carrier.
 There is no need to worry if your puppy is listed as a potential carrier for any of the following diseases.

-- CL - Neuronal ceroid lipofuscinosis.
-This is a degenrative disorder of the cells of the brain and eyes of the dog.
-It generally manifests at around 1-2 years of age.
-It's occurance is approximately 3% of dogs from Australian lines.
+- CL: Neuronal ceroid lipofuscinosis.
+This is a degenerative disorder of the cells of the brain and eyes of the dog.
+It generally manifests at around 1–2 years of age.
+Its occurrence is approximately 3% of dogs from Australian lines.

 Other Health Considerations Common to Border Collies

 Epilepsy: This disorder occurs more frequently in the working lines, however, it is seen in both working and conformation dogs.
 They are currently working to find a genetic marker for this disorder.

 Deafness: Hearing disorders can occur in border collies.
 There is no genetic test currently available, but BAER testing can be performed to test the dog's hearing.
 Border collies with as little as 15% of normal hearing still perform like dogs with normal hearing.
 However, for training with commands at a distance, alternative hand signals must be employed.